fbpx

 Peak Season Cons: Longer Wait Times for Rides and Attractions

 Longer lines are one of the biggest drawbacks to visiting Disney World during a peak season.
-However, purchasing Genie+ and Individual Lightning Lane experiences, can make it much easier to manage your time and eliminate a lot of the waiting.
+However, purchasing Lightning Lane Multi Pass and Lightning Lane Single Pass experiences, can make it much easier to manage your time and eliminate a lot of the waiting.

 Peak Season Cons: Higher Prices